brentwalther/brentwalther.github.io/_posts/2019-05-12-courtneys-graduation.md

 ---
+author: Brent Walther
 layout: post
 title: Courtney's Graduation
-author: Brent Walther
 ---

-We made another trip down to College Station in May to watch my sister Courtney graduate from Texas A&amp;M!
+We made another trip down to College Station in May to watch my sister Courtney graduate from Texas A&M!
 She'll be starting a job teaching in Prosper ISD an elemantary school teacher this upcoming school year.

 We attended her graduation party the following day and despite rain had a great